 My Recent Experience as Example

 My symptoms meet the definition of the orthostatic intolerance subgroup Dr. Bateman’s study delineated.
 After searching and going through doctor after doctor for years (sound familiar?)
 I finally stumbled upon an experienced cardiologist who seemed worth a shot.
-I was in the middle of writing this blog when I went to see him.

 The cardiologist walked in, I told him about my orthostatic intolerance, cold extremities and showed him some heart monitor graphs.
 He listened carefully.
 He put a stethoscope to my heart and said that I had a mitral valve prolapse, which is commonly found people with low blood volume.
 He examined my medical chart and history, scratched his head in confusion at my medical history and then said this: